Creole & Cajun Cuisine

 Le rêve des Francais

 Louisiana started as a dream of the French to dominate the interior of North America.
-The territory was claimed in 1682 when the French explorer Rene Robert Cavalier Sieur de la salle sailed down the Mississippi River with a band of Canadians and Indians and named the area at the mouth of the river Louisiane, in honor of King Louis XIV.
-His dream city at the mouth of the river would soon be known as New Orleans.
+The territory was claimed in 1682 when the French explorer Rene-Robert Cavalier Sieur de La Salle sailed down the Mississippi River with a band of Canadians and Indians and named the area at the mouth of the river Louisiane, in honor of King Louis XIV.
+In 1718 La Nouvelle-Orleans, La Salle’s dream city at the mouth of the river, was founded by Jean-Baptiste Le Moyne de Bienville, the governor of French Louisiana.

 Native American impact on colonial French cookery